haskellfoundation/HaskellSchool/en/lessons/basics/control-structures.md

 title: Control Structures
 ---

-Recall that Haskell functions are *definitions*, not lists of instructions
+Recall that Haskell functions are *definitions*, not lists of instructions.

-In imperative programming, control structures are used to decide which block of code should be executed
+In imperative programming, control structures are used to decide which block of code should be executed.

-In Haskell, they are used instead to decide how a certain value should be defined
+In Haskell, they are used instead to decide how a certain value should be defined.

-__Note__: Usually control structures are used directly in the definition of a function, but they can also be used in the definition of any intermediate value inside a function (we will see examples of both)
+__Note__: Usually control structures are used directly in the definition of a function, but they can also be used in the definition of any intermediate value inside a function (we will see examples of both).

-Let's have a look at the control structures available in Haskell, and some examples of how they work
+Let's have a look at the control structures available in Haskell, and some examples of how they work.

 {% include toc.html %}

 ## Extensions and Imports

-You will need to add the following lines to the top of your Haskell source file (`.hs`) to be able to run these examples
+You will need to add the following lines to the top of your Haskell source file (`.hs`) to be able to run these examples:

 ```haskell
 {-# LANGUAGE OverloadedStrings #-}